jansmolders86/mediacenterjs/README.md

 * Basic transcoding of movies and music
 * Retrieving of tv show information
 * Basic screensaver
-* lazy loading of movie and music items
+* Lazy loading of movie and music items

 What's coming up
 ==================